-To provide our learners Monmouthshire with an educational provision that prepares them to participate fully in today and tomorrow's society.
+To provide our learners in Monmouthshire with an educational provision that prepares them to participate fully in today and tomorrow's society.

 Within Monmouthshire, we are fortunate to have 4 Comprehensive Schools offering Post 16 facilities for those wishing to continue their education through to the age of 19.
+We have strong links with Ysgol Gyfun Gwynllyw in Torfaen and Ysgol Gyfun Gwent Is Coed in Newport for pupils continuing their education through the medium of Welsh.
 We also have close links with Coleg Gwent to broaden the options available to the children of Monmouthshire.